jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 When the class `FibexFile` loads the FIBEX file, it inserts the ECU, App, Context and Message identifier in the delegated `IFrameMap` object.
-If there is a duplicate message, an exception `FibexDuplicateKeyException` would be raised.
+If there is a duplicate message, an event (not an exception) will be raised indicating a problem with loading and merging files.

-Thus, if the `FrameMapSimple` is used, and any message identifier is duplicated, regardless of the application, context and ECU identifier, the exception would be raised.
-If `FrameMapDefault` is used, then the exception is only raised in the case that there is a duplicate message for the same Application, Context and Message identifier.
+Thus, if the `FrameMapSimple` is used, and any message identifier is duplicated, regardless of the application, context and ECU identifier, the event would be raised.
+If `FrameMapDefault` is used, then the event is only raised in the case that there is a duplicate message for the same Application, Context and Message identifier.

 ### 4.5.
 Design for Non-Verbose Decoding